StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks

 \section{Conclusion}

-We present a novel model for point-cloud registration using Deep Learning.
-Thereby, we introduce a three stage model composed by a point cloud encoder, an attention-based graph and an optimal transport algorithm.
-Our neural network performs local and global feature matching at once using contextual aggregation.
-We achieve significantly better results compared to the state of the art in a very robust manner.
-We have shown our results on KITTI odometry dataset.
+We present a novel model for point-cloud registration in real-time using deep learning.
+Thereby, we introduce a three stage model composed of a point cloud encoder, an attention-based graph and an optimal transport algorithm.
+Our model performs local and global feature matching at once using contextual aggregation.
+Evaluating our method on the KITTI odometry dataset, we observe comparable results to other geometric and DNN based point cloud registration approaches but showing a significantly lower runtime.
+Furthermore we demonstrated our capability for robust odometry estimation by adding a subsequent mapping step on the KITTI odometry dataset where we outperformed the state-of-the-art methods regarding rotational error and showing comparable results on the translational error.
+Finally we proved the robustness of our approach in cases of higher speed scenarios and frame drops respectively, by providing the point clouds with various frame $\Delta$.
+We showed that even by providing every fifth frame of a sequence StickyPillars is still able to predict accurate transformations thus stabilizing pose estimation when used inside LiDAR odometry and mapping approaches.